Adriana Patrucco

 Jeffry Cantu

-My sculpture addresses the use of repetition, movement, form, unity, with variety, organic shapes and abstraction using corn husk, transforming it into a new, different object.
-From a technical standpoint, this piece is created by hand-manipulating cornhusk to stretch the expressive capabilities combined with other “non-traditional” sculptural materials: bamboo, twine, rope, and clay to create this installation.
-It is an expression of my contemporary, cultural search-of-self, using materials that are mainstays of my ancestry.
+I use repetition, movement, and form, to create unity with select media, organic shapes, and abstraction.
+My woven relief works are made with corn husk at its basis with other media to transform it into a new, different object.
+From a technical standpoint, the reliefs are created by hand-manipulating cornhusk to stretch its expressive capabilities combined with other non-traditional sculptural materials such as bamboo, twine, rope, and sometimes clay.
+These works (as are my paintings) represent my contemporary, cultural search for self, using materials that are mainstays of my ancestry.

 Jocelyn Knight